nsidc/granule-metgen/README.md

 ### Releasing

-* Update the CHANGELOG to reflect the latest version and the changes included in the release.
+* Update the CHANGELOG to include details of the changes included in the new release.
+The version should be the string literal 'UNRELEASED' (without single-quotes).
+It will be replaced with the actual version number after we bump the version below.

 * Show the current version and the possible next versions: